 ATM withdrawals from a savings account actually don't count towards your 6 withdrawals.
 Neither do withdrawals you make in person!

 So, if you're in a pinch, you could always go to your bank, withdrawal the amount you need in person, and either deposit it into your checking account (if that's where you need it), or take the money.
+These types of transactions from a savings deposit account were never limited by Regulation D.

 Why Does Regulation D Exist?